NiccoloRighetti/MantoGryllo_Dating/README.md

 - *Challia fletcheri*
 - *Euborellia arcanum*

+### 1b.
+Amino Acids vs. Nucleotides Dating Analysis

+To assess potential disparities in dating and confidence interval estimates, an analysis was conducted using amino acid alignments.
+This analysis utilized the complete set of fossils for calibration.

+## Testing the Priors

-## 2. Fossil Prior Influence - Fossils Jackknife
+### 2a.
+Fossil Prior Influence - Fossils Jackknife

 To assess the impact of individual fossils on dating analyses, a fossils jackknife approach was employed.
 Each of the five fossils was systematically removed, and five runs were conducted for each scenario.
 This analysis was performed under all three clock models implemented in MCMCtree.

-## 3. Clock Model Sensitivity Analysis
+## 2b.
+Clock Model Sensitivity Analysis

 Exploring the influence of different clock models, analyses were conducted using all three clock models implemented in MCMCtree.
 This investigation aims to determine whether the choice of clock model affects the dating results.

-## 4. Amino Acids vs. Nucleotides Dating Analysis

-To assess potential disparities in dating and confidence interval estimates, an analysis was conducted using amino acid alignments.
-This analysis utilized the complete set of fossils for calibration.

 These sensitivity tests provide a comprehensive understanding of the factors influencing the dating analyses, including the impact of specific taxa, fossils, clock models, and the choice of molecular data type (nucleotides vs. amino acids).
 The results contribute valuable insights into the robustness and reliability of dating estimates within the context of Polyneoptera phylogeny.